qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ### Running the Docker Installer

-The only operating systems officially supported by ROS are Ubuntu and Debian (although recently Windows support has been created, but it is not straightforward to use).
-By using a virtual machine we can run an Ubuntu machine on top of your Windows setup, which will allow us to run ROS.
-The tool we will be using to accomplish this is Docker.
+The only operating systems officially supported by ROS are Ubuntu and Debian (although recently Windows support has been introduced, but it is not straightforward to use).
+By using a virtual machine we can run an Ubuntu machine from within your Windows setup, which will allow us to run ROS.
+The tool we will be using to accomplish this is called Docker.
 Docker will allow us to get the QEA robot software installed on your machine in a relatively painless manner (avoiding the need to install and configure a bunch of software packages yourself).

 To install Docker, download and run the installer from [DockerHub](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) by clicking the "Get Docker" link.
 When you see two checkboxes, leave both as is; do not check the third option.
 You want to run Docker with Linux containers, not Windows containers, so that we can use Docker to run Linux code.
-Your selections will look like this.
+Your selections will look like this (depending on how your machine is configured, you may not see the option regarding WSL2).

 <p align="center">
 <img alt="The docker installer with the first two checkboxes selected" src="Pictures/dockerconfig.png" width="80%"/>